usedhondacivic/fpga_raymarching_gpu/writeup/content.md

 ```

-Such distance functions exist for all manner of primitives, both 2D and 3D (see Figure X).
+Such distance functions exist for all manner of primitives, both 2D and 3D (see Figure 2).

 ![alt_text](./assets/2d_sdf.webp)

-_Figure X: Raymarched primitives_
+_Figure 2: Raymarched primitives_

 Ray marching leverages SDFs to know how far it can **safely** step along a ray without intersecting with the scene.
 The process is as follows:

 1. Set point $p$ at the camera origin.
-2. Evaluate SDF to find minimum distance $d$ from the scene.
+2. Evaluate SDF to find the minimum distance $d$ from the scene.
     1. If $d < \epsilon$ (some small number), you’ve hit the scene
     2. Else continue
 3. Step $d$ units along the ray, ie $p += ray * d$